hexus/gifted/README.md

 Gifted
 ======

-A cross-platform multiplayer web-based game.
+A multiplayer web-based 2D platform game.

 About the project
 -----

-A small project I started a few years ago, the prospects of which have grown considerably since.
+A small multiplayer game experiment project started in 2012.
 My intention is to build a real-time multiplayer game that can perform well on multiple platforms, with servers hosting a multitude of players.

 The initial project focused on a VB.Net based server and an Adobe Flash client, attempting to make the most of the object-oriented ActionScript 3.
 I have since decided to rebuild my progress so far with a server and client code-base that only runs JavaScript.